valitydev/erlang-templates/service-templates/README.md

 ### Run in a docker container

 You can run any of the tasks defined in the Makefile from inside of a docker container (defined in `Dockerfile.dev`) by prefixing the task name with `wc-`.
+To successfully build the dev container you need `Docker BuildKit` enabled.
+This can be accomplished by either installing [docker-buildx](https://docs.docker.com/buildx/working-with-buildx/) locally, or exporting the `DOCKER_BUILDKIT=1` environment variable.

 #### Example